instedd/nuntium/README.markdown

 To have a stable development environment, run the `./dev-setup.sh` script.

-When that's finished, start your containers by running `docker-compose up`.
+When that's finished, start your containers by running `docker compose up`.

 Intercom
 --------